unconnected-dev/javascript-18/_udemy/understanding_es6_and_beyond/readme.txt

 helps to avoid conflicts that can occur when properties share the same name.
 In JavaScript, a symbol is a primitive data type, just like a string or number.

+Promise example
+Promises provide a standardized way to handle asynchronous operations and events.
+A promise represents a value that may be available now, in the future, or never.